-- Social Security Administration: If the identity theft involves your social security number, contact the Social Security Administration.
+- Social Security Administration: If the identity theft involves your social security number, report it to the Social Security Administration at (877) 438-4338.
 If your current number has been used by an identity thief, they may have to give you a new social security number and card.

 - United States Postal Service: Contact USPS, to inform them if your mail has been stolen, if an account has been opened under your name or if you are concerned about credit card offers and statements being sent under your name.

 - US Department of State: Even if your passport was not stolen or you have never applied for one, it is a good idea to contact the US Department of State Bureau of Consular Affairs and inform them of the identity theft.

 Take notes during your conversations with the above agencies and companies.
 Email or write a letter to each company or agency that includes a summary of your discussion, the name of the person you spoke with and the date and time of the conversation.
 Ask the company or agency for a written response.
 Keep a copy of every letter you send and receive, and if possible, send all messages via certified mail with a return receipt, so you have proof.